TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 # App2Vec_Python
-This interface allows you to easily build the App2Vec model and other related advanced models(including ANN, Affinity Propagation)
+This interface allows you to easily build the App2Vec model and other related advanced models(including ANN, Affinity Propagation).

 ## App2Vec
 App2Vec is an unsupervised learning method to embed words into a dense vector space.
 In this dense vector space, semantically and syntactically related words are close to each other.
 App2Vec uses a shallow neural network that is trained to learn the distribution representation of words.
 In basic, Word2Vec is a single layer neural network with one hidden layer.
 Both input and output are represented as the One-Hot encoding.
-The learned vector of words is stored as input-hidden layer weight matrix
+The learned vector of words is stored as input-hidden layer weight matrix.

 There are two modes of Word2Vec model: (1) Continuous Bags of Word (CBOW) and (2) Continuous Skip-Gram.
 ### CBOW